cloudogu/k8s-dogu-operator/docs/development/dogu_upgrades_en.md

 # Developing Dogu upgrades

 This document discusses development decisions related to upgrades of Dogus.

 ## Pre-Upgrade Scripts

 ### Challenge: Difference between file system layout and current user

-Copying the pre-upgrade script from the new container to the old container results in a problem if the file cannot be copied for cannot be copied for rights reasons, such as when the following file system is imagined:
+Copying the pre-upgrade script from the new container to the old container results in a problem if the file cannot be copied for rights reasons, such as when the following file system is imagined:

 ```